Analysis | Andrew Cuomo keeps denying and fighting. The damage won’t be undone.

 The report from the attorney general, released this past week, describes a pattern of sexual harassment by the governor and the existence of a hostile workplace in which the governor set the tone.
 The report details testimony from 11 women; some on the governor’s staff, others who worked for the state.
 “I believe women, and I believe these 11 women,” James said in releasing the report.

 The outlines of some of the accusations against Cuomo had been known before, though in less detail than included in the report.
 Some were newly revealed, including the case of a state trooper, whom Cuomo had recruited to be in his detail.
 She told investigators that his behavior toward her was “flirtatious” and “creepy.”
-On several occasions he reportedly kissed her, and she felt powerless to say no. One time he ran his finger from her neck down her spine.
+On several occasions, he reportedly kissed her and she felt powerless to say no. One time he ran his finger from her neck down her spine.
 Another time he ran the palm of his hand across her stomach.
 She said she felt “completely violated.”

 He was even more physical with others, according to the report, grabbing or touching a breast or a bottom.
 At a wedding, he reportedly touched the bare back of a young woman, who grabbed his hand to remove it.
 “Wow you’re aggressive,” the woman recounted him saying.
-Rebuffed but unrepentant, the report said he “cupped her face in his hands” and asked if he could give her a kiss.
+Rebuffed but unrepentant, the report said, he “cupped her face in his hands” and asked if he could give her a kiss.
 He did not wait for an answer.
 It was his way.

 His interaction with the women in the report was replete with suggestive, even repulsive, comments.
 He reportedly asked intrusive questions about their private lives and desires.
 One woman said he asked her what people were saying about the size of his hands, which she took to be a question about the size of his privates.